 We also adhere to the principle of the portfolio theory when investing on the stock market.
 Here too, the objective is to spread the risks and chances on a broad basis in order to achieve a steady increase in value.

-At present, equities make up one third of the disposable Foundation's assets.
-About 40 per cent of the assets held in the form of equities are "Blue Chips" from euro-zone countries.
-The other assets are distributed among shares from the USA, Canada, the countries of Europe outside of the eurozone and various countries in South-East Asia.
+At present, equities make up 50 % of the disposable Foundation's assets.
+A good third of the assets held in the form of equities are from euro-zone countries.
+The other assets are distributed among shares from the USA, Canada, the countries of Europe outside of the Eurozone, various countries in South-East Asia and also in the Pacific region.
 In this case, external mandates for special funds have been given to various financial investment management companies.

 In the interest of diversification, when investing in equities the Volkswagen Foundation attaches paramount importance to being present in markets of different geographical regions.
 The investments of the Foundation in equities are structured by separate portfolios for the individual market segments.
 Each portfolio is assigned a certain benchmark.
 These benchmarks contain typical indices for the corresponding investment sectors, which reflect their development and serve as measures of performance for individual markets.